lukso-network/docs/docs/networks/mainnet/running-a-node.md

 ## Network Start

 After the [Genesis Deposit Contract](https://etherscan.io/address/0x42000421dd80D1e90E56E87e6eE18D7770b9F8cC#code) was frozen on the 9th of May ([read the article](https://medium.com/lukso/genesis-validators-deposit-smart-contract-freeze-and-testnet-launch-c5f7b568b1fc)), LUKSO mainnet will start as a PoS Blockchain with the validators who deposited in the genesis contract.
-The genesis deposit contract received 10.336 deposits from 223 unique addresses ([source](https://dune.com/hmc/lukso-genesis-validators)).
+The genesis deposit contract received 10.336 deposits from 223 unique addresses, as fetched from the contract's [Dune Analytics Board](https://dune.com/hmc/lukso-genesis-validators)).

 ## Supported Clients